-Berkeley Law Professor Khiara Bridges giving an OLLI presentation remotely in 2020
+Berkeley Law Professor Khiara Bridges giving an OLLI presentation online

 OLLI @Berkeley is committed to ensuring that courses and events are equally accessible to people with disabilities.